ChristopherCochet/Market-Basket-Analysis/readme.md

-# Market Basket Analysis and Association Rules
+# Market Basket Analysis and Association Rules - README

 **Project description:** In this project we explore how a market basket analysis can be used to analyze a online grocery dataset from Instacart, customer behaviors and provide simple purchase recommendations using association rules and the a priori algorithm